albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 # Comparison

-- Comparing these two approaches we will find that a layered JAR is far more efficient than a FatJAR
+- Comparing these two approaches we will find that a layered JAR is far more efficient than a FatJAR in terms of disk space

 .responsive[![Comparing Layer Sizes](assets/images/Comparing Layer Sizes - Boot.png)]